 Gas Industry Co recommended the making of rules to improve the allocation and reconciliation of downstream gas quantities (the 'Rules').

-Gas Industry Co has identified a number of problems with the design of the existing downstream reconciliation arrangements, including especially a lack of specificity in the arrangements, a lack of proper governance and no workable means of enforcing compliance.
-Improved arrangements, in the form of rules to be approved under the Gas Act, have been developed over the period since 2006 through the operation of an industry group (GART), and the release of two discussion papers, a Statement of Proposal, an Updated Proposal and most recently a further Industry Workshop.
+Gas Industry Co identified a number of problems with the design of the existing downstream reconciliation arrangements, including especially a lack of specificity in the arrangements, a lack of proper governance and no workable means of enforcing compliance.
+Improved arrangements, in the form of rules to be approved under the Gas Act, were developed over the period since 2006 through the operation of an industry group (GART), and the release of two discussion papers, a Statement of Proposal, an Updated Proposal and a further Industry Workshop.
 Through these mechanisms the issues have been extensively canvassed with the industry.
 In particular, improved downstream allocation and reconciliation arrangements ensure that UFG is more equitably allocated to retailers, thereby enhancing the competitiveness of the retail market.
 Improved arrangements also benefit consumers through a reduction in industry participants' operational costs and an increase in the potential for retail competition leading to greater productive, allocative and dynamic efficiency.

 Date Published: 12 March 2008 Author: Tristan Meo

 On 12 March 2008, Gas Industry Co made a recommendation to the Minister of Energy for amendments to the Gas Governance (Compliance) Regulations 2008 for compliance with, and enforcement of, the rules relating to the allocation and reconciliation of downstream gas quantities.
 Text of this recommendation, including the assessment under section 43N of the Act, is available below.